Check out our YouTube channel to see our independent and sponsor-free video reviews.

 The good news about riding different wheels and tires all the time is that my fellow testers and I get to try out and evaluate a lot of new gear and report that to you.
 The bad news is that we don’t get to ride any set of tires for more than 1,000 miles and spend a lot of time installing and removing them to test others.

 Other than a tire that wears quickly or cuts easily within our testing period, I can’t really offer my own opinion on tire wear or whether one model lasts 2,500 miles while another goes 4,000 miles.
 Of course, we all ride on different roads, too, some of which are harder on tires.
-So, wear is a situational thing anyway.
+So, wear is a situational thing.

 While most of us roadies are frugal, I will pick a better-performing tire over a long-lasting one every day of the week.
-Spending $25 more per tire to get better performance or spending an extra $50 or so to replace worn tires with better ones even twice as often isn’t going to be a budget-buster for most of us.
+Spending $25 more per tire to get better performance or an extra $50 or so to replace worn tires with better ones even twice as often isn’t going to be a budget-buster for most of us.

 8. Price

-Most better-performing tubeless road tires for everyday training and racing are priced between US$60-80/£50-65/€60-80 per tire.
-You can see the market prices for each tire I’ve reviewed in the table below.
+Most better-performing tubeless road tires for everyday training and racing have MSRP/RRP prices between US$80-100/£65-80/€80-100 per tire.
+You can see the prices for each tire I’ve reviewed in the table below.

-Depending on supply and demand or individual store discounting practices, one or two may sell for as much as $20/£15/€10 more or less.
-But compared to what we spend on our bikes, gear, apparel, food, event fees, etc., tires are a minor cost for such a big contributor to our performance and enjoyment on the bike.
+Compared to what we spend on our bikes, gear, apparel, food, event fees, etc., tires are a minor cost for such a big contributor to our performance and enjoyment on the bike.

 With that in mind, I suggest you put the price of tubeless road tires at the bottom of the list of decision-making criteria.